attilakundev/osm-rcaf/test/unit_tests_for_fixer.md

 - ☑ Continuous road, good/wrong order(doesn't matter though now, since now we know it puts the roads together correctly), it has a forward road, the rest is normal: the forward role should be removed - works both with motorway and only one piece forward series.
 ---
 - ☑ Split one way road, order is swapped
-- ☐ Split one way road, order is swapped, has some backward roled road pieces
+- ☑ Split one way road, order is swapped, has some backward roled road pieces (handling of these: if it's not a biking path, then make the backward member forward, and reverse its nodes.
+According to OSM wiki, reverse role is used at bike paths if they're going the opposite direction than what the road originally heads to, especially if it's one-way)
 - ☑ Split one way road, order and the starting way is swapped
 - [?]
 Split road but it doesn't have the forward roles given and not one-way.
 It's a good question if this can be fixed, depending the order of the relation. if the continuation and not the other side comes, that side will be literally neglected.
 ---